Become a Social Worker in Alaska

 Alaska Social Worker Organizations

-• Alaska Public Health Association: This group works to identify, raise awareness and advocate for public health in Alaska.
-ALPHA educates, guides and influences issues affecting the public’s health by partnering with other public health advocates on targeted initiatives and more.
+• Alaska Public Health Association: This group works to identify, raise awareness, and advocate for public health in Alaska.
+ALPHA educates, guides, and influences issues affecting the public’s health by partnering with other public health advocates on targeted initiatives and more.

 Alaska Social Work FAQs

-Does Alaska offer social work license reciprocity?
+Does Alaska offer reciprocity for social work licenses?

 Alaska allows out-of-state licensure by credentials.
-Applicants must have an equivalent social work license in another state, meet the educational prerequisites for the equivalent Alaska social work license, provide their official ASWB exam scores and pay a fee on the state’s Board of Social Work Examiners’ site.
+Applicants must have an equivalent social work license in another state, meet the educational prerequisites for the equivalent Alaska social work license, provide their official ASWB exam scores, and pay a fee on the state’s Board of Social Work Examiners’ site.

 What are the social work continuing education requirements in Alaska?